 Jobs that may require you to take an analytical reasoning test

-There are many roles that require analytical reasoning testing as this skill set is necessary to carry out daily duties.
+Many roles require analytical reasoning as this skill set is necessary to carry out daily duties.
 For example, scientists have to be able to analyze data to come to conclusions, lawyers need to logically assess cases and legal precedents, and mathematicians have to solve complex problems and find patterns in data.

 How to prepare for an analytical reasoning test